andrewvincent-code/react-resume/README.md

-#react-resume
+# react-resume

-This is my personal resume built in ReactJS using expansion panels and styles from MaterialUI
+This is my personal resume built in ReactJS using expansion panels and styles from MaterialUI.